cert-ee/cuckoo3/docs/src/usage/commands.md

 # Cuckoo commands and tools

-This page lists all available tools and commands.
+This page lists available tools and commands.

 #### cuckoo